wp-plugins/mcninja-post-styles/README.txt

 == Frequently Asked Questions ==

-= How do I make use of Post Styles =
+= How do I make use of Post Styles? =

 In your loop or other area in which displaying a content template, change your get_template_part call to the following: